LedgerHQ/ledger-live/apps/ledger-live-desktop/README.md

 - Related: [ledger-live-mobile](https://github.com/LedgerHQ/ledger-live/tree/develop/apps/ledger-live-mobile)
 - Backed by: [ledger-live-common](https://github.com/LedgerHQ/ledger-live/tree/develop/libs/ledger-live-common)

-> Ledger Live is a new generation wallet desktop application providing a unique interface to maintain multiple cryptocurrencies for your Ledger Nano S / Blue.
-Manage your device, create accounts, receive and send cryptoassets, [...and many more](https://www.ledger.com/ledger-launches-ledger-live-the-all-in-one-companion-app-to-your-ledger-device).
+> Ledger Live is a desktop companion app for Ledger hardware wallets.
+It allows users to manage their crypto assets securely, such as Bitcoin, Ethereum, XRP and many others.
+Ledger Live desktop is available for Mac, Windows (x64) and Linux (x64).
+It can be downloaded from [ledger.com/ledger-live](https://www.ledger.com/ledger-live/).

+Minimum system requirements can be found [on this page](https://support.ledger.com/hc/en-us/articles/4403310017041-Ledger-Live-system-requirements-?docs=true).

 <a href="https://github.com/LedgerHQ/ledger-live-desktop/releases">
   <p align="center">